Call for Nominations

 Up to four awards may be presented annually, one in each category.

-- the senior executive or executive head of all other partner organizations, including the university(ies) or colleges, listed on the Synergy Awards Nomination Form.
+- the senior executive or executive head of all other partner organizations, including the university(ies) or colleges, listed on the Synergy Awards for Innovation Nomination Form.

 Quantified outcomes for each criterion will assist the committee in assessing the nominations.
-Use the following headings:
+Use the following headings when preparing the nomination:

 - Background: Describe the objective of the partnership and how the university or college and industrial partners worked together to achieve that objective.